Solutions for Hair Loss during Menopause

 Many women choose to confront hair loss by taking control of their appearance.
 A shorter hairstyle is often the first choice for women who experience hair loss related to menopause.

 If you only experience partial hair loss in a concentrated area, such as the crown of your head, extensions can make your hair appear fuller.
-Weaving methods include gluing onto the scalp or sewing and clipping hair pieces onto existing hair.
+Attachment methods include gluing hair onto the scalp or sewing and clipping hair pieces onto existing hair.
 Hair can be colored and cut to blend in with your natural locks.

 If your hair loss is substantial or if your hair is thinning all over, a wig will offer more coverage.
 This method has developed tremendously in the past decade, and now women are able to find a wider variety of styles and better quality wigs made with human hair.
 Half wigs are also available for women who experience balding at the crown.

-More Information about Hair Loss:
+More Information about Hair Loss